Slavery in the United States: Economics

 In the 2010s, several historians and sociologists, among them Edward E. Baptist, Sven Beckert, Walter Johnson, Calvin Schermerhorn, and Matthew Desmond have posited that slavery was integral in the development of American capitalism.

 Johnson wrote in River of Dark Dreams (2013): "The cords of credit and debt—of advance and obligation—that cinched the Atlantic economy together were anchored with the mutually defining values of land and slaves: without land and slaves, there was no credit, and without slaves, land itself was valueless.
 Promises made in the Mississippi Valley were backed by the value of slaves and fulfilled in their labor."
 Other economic historians have rejected that thesis.
 A 2023 study estimates that prior to the onset of the US Civil War, the enslaved population produced 12.6% of US national product.

 Plantations featuring the forced labor of large numbers of black slaves, such as Monticello owned by Thomas Jefferson, produced wealth for the white elite, the planter class.

 Slavery had a long-lasting impact on wealth and racial inequality in the United States.
 Black families whose ancestors were freed before the start of the Civil War have had better socio-economic outcomes than families who were freed in the Civil War.
 The end of slavery has seen marginal change in the racial wealth gap.
-In 1863, two years prior to emancipation, black people owned 0.5 percent of the national wealth, while in 2019 it is just over 1.5 percent.
+In 1863, two years before emancipation, black people owned 0.5% of the national wealth, while in 2019 it was just over 1.5%.

 Those who economically gained the most from slavery were the planter class, owners of large-scale agricultural estates, plantations, where large numbers of enslaved Africans were held captive and forced to produce crops to create wealth for a white elite.
-Having a prominent role in politics with eight of the 15 presidents prior to Lincoln owning slaves while in office, upon the end of the Civil War the planter class kept control of their land and remained politically influential, with the London School of Economics stating, "this persistence in "de facto power" in turn allowed them to block economic reforms, disenfranchise black voters, and restrict the mobility of workers."
+Having a prominent role in politics with eight of the 15 presidents before Lincoln owning slaves while in office, at the end of the Civil War the planter class kept control of its land and remained politically influential, with the London School of Economics writing, "this persistence in 'de facto power' in turn allowed them to block economic reforms, disenfranchise black voters, and restrict the mobility of workers."